.OGG File Extension

-Compressed audio file that uses free, unpatented Ogg Vorbis audio compression; similar to an .MP3 file, but sounds better than an MP3 file of equal size; can include song metadata, including artist information and track data; supported by many software music players and some portable music players.
+An OGG file is a compressed audio file that uses free, unpatented Ogg Vorbis audio compression.
+It is similar to an .MP3 file, but sounds better than an MP3 file of equal size, and may include song metadata, such as artist information and track data.
+OGG files are supported by many software music players and some portable music players.

 The Ogg format is a container used for storing audio data.
 The term "Vorbis" refers to a specific encoding scheme provided by Xiph.Org, the developers of Ogg.
 OGG files may also include other types of audio compression, including FLAC and Speex.
 However, these files then cannot officially be referred to as "Vorbis" files, since they use a different compression scheme.

 An OGG file contains a graph created by Origin, a data analysis and graphing application used by various scientists and engineers.
 It stores a graph generated from imported data, such as a column, bar, pie, line, symbol, waterfall, 3D, polar, or statistical graph.
 OGG files also store metadata about the graph, such as the title and colors.

 You can open OGG files with Origin and Origin Viewer.
 Origin is only available for Windows and is the primary program used to create, open, and edit OGG files.
 When open in Origin, the graph appears as a window in an open project (.OPJ or .OPJU file).
 Origin Viewer is also commonly used since it is a free alternative to Origin and can be used in Windows and macOS.